Everest Base Camp Trek By Road Trip - 15 Days Itinerary and Cost

 Extra Expense

-While our package cover most of your expenses during the trek, you will need to budget for some personal items like meals and accommodation in Kathmandu, visa fees, snacks, hot showers, personal equipment, tips of the crew, etc. we recommend you budget approximately $ 20 USD per day for these personal expenses during the trek.
+While our package covers most of your expenses during the trek, you will need to budget for some personal items like meals and accommodation in Kathmandu, visa fees, snacks, hot showers, personal equipment, tips for the crew, etc. we recommend you budget approximately $20 USD per day for these personal expenses during the trek.

 Trek booking